American skunk cabbage - Lysichiton americanus

 Habitat and Physical Characteristics:

-Being so adaptable, the species is a risk to most wetland terrestrial (and some coastal) environments.
-Their large thick leaves block the sun from other species, resulting in displacement and local extinctions.
-Most often the species affected are mosses and vascular plants (Rotteveel, 2009).
+Being so adaptable, the species is a risk to wetland environments and ecosystems, both terrestrial and coastal.
+Their large thick leaves will block the sun to other species, outcompeting them for resources, which can result in species displacement and local extinctions.
+Mosses and vascular plants are most impacted by American skunk-cabbage invasion (Rotteveel, 2009).

 Management: